 Folks, is the Lacey's Spring gambling facility the only one in Morgan County?
 We have heard rumors that the sheriff knows of others operating around the county.
-It doesn't sound the least bit odd to us to hear that employees said that the sheriff gave them a licenses to operate.
+It doesn't sound the least bit odd to us to hear that employees said that the sheriff gave them a license to operate.
 This is the same sheriff that told a local pastor that he could give or sell marijuana to the elderly.
 The question is what is Sheriff Ana Franklin getting out of these deals?
 We hear of gambling, marijuana, investments in the Title Marts, taking money from the MCSO for her own personal use, so we wonder what is next?

-We also found out that one of the owners of the facility is also a member of another company that is a distributor for bingo equipment.
+We also found out that one of the owners of the facility is also a member of another company that is a distributor of bingo equipment.
 The address of the distribution center for the bingo equipment is also the same address on Evangel Circle.

 Why would an employee name Sheriff Ana Franklin as giving the facility approval to operate?
 To operate a legal gambling facility you would think that the facility would be required to be inspected by the state and approved.